Blocks & Lots

-In NYC, like in many places, there are four main housing types to choose from: single-family, multi-family, condominium, and co-op.
+In NYC, there are four main housing types to choose from: single-family, multi-family, condominium, and co-op.

 Single-Family Home